-in Appendix B .
-B. Income and Resources for the Medically Needy.
-Indicate whether the State requests a waiver of §1902(a)(10)(C)(i) (III) of the Act in order to use institutional income and resource rules for the medically needy (select one): O Not Applicable O No • Yes C. Statewideness.
-Indicate whether the State requests a waiver of the statewideness requirements in §1902(a)(1) of the Act (select one): ● No O Yes If yes, specify the waiver of statewideness that is requested (check each that applies): Geographic Limitation.
-A waiver of statewideness is requested in order to furnish services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the State Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area: Limited Implementation of Participant-Direction.
-A waiver of statewideness is requested in order to male participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the State.
-Participants who reside in these areas may methods that are in effect elsewhere in the State e or receive comparable services through the service delivery e. aiver and, as applicable, the phase-in schedule of the waiver by geographic area: arren entañ eta españolació, inte primase in serieminte e, inte marren ^
+in Appendix B. B. Income and Resources for the Medically Needy.
+Indicate whether the State requests a waiver of §1902(a)(10)(C)(i) (III) of the Act in order to use institutional income and resource rules for the medically needy (select one) : O Not Applicable \bigcirc No • Yes C. Statewideness.
+Indicate whether the State requests a waiver of the statewideness requirements in §1902(a)(1) of the Act (select one): No O Yes If yes, specify the waiver of statewideness that is requested (check each that applies) : Geographic Limitation.
+A waiver of statewideness is requested in order to furnish services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the State.
+Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area: Limited Implementation of Participant-Direction.
+A waiver of statewideness is requested in order to make participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the State.
+Participants who reside in these areas may elect to direct their services as provided by the State or receive comparable methods that are in effect elsewhere in the State.
+S Specify the areas of the State affected by this waiver and, as applicate by geographic area: oie, ine pnase-in scheaute of the waiver ∨